schollii/sandals/README.md

     Process finished with exit code 0

+The output is analysed in the following subsections.

 ### Signaling speed

 The first test compares the speed of signaling with and without the pyqtSlot decorator.
-IOW, is there a difference in speed between using
+I.e., it checks whether there is a difference in speed between using

    class Handler:
         def slot(self):